daducci/COMMIT/doc/tutorials/LiFE_STN96/README.md

 In this example, we show the **importance of using adequate multi-compartment models** to be able to effectively evaluate the evidence of a tractogram, i.e. set of fiber tracts.
 For more information, please refer to the following abstract (#3148):

 > **On evaluating the accuracy and biological plausibility of diffusion MRI tractograms**
-> *David Romascano, Alessandro Dal Palú, Jean-Philippe Thiran, and Alessandro Daducci*
+> *David Romascano, Alessandro Dal Palú, Jean-Philippe Thiran, and Alessandro Daducci*

 that recently has been **specially selected for a power pitch presentation** (less than 3% of submitted papers) at the annual *International Society for Magnetic Resonance in Medicine* (ISMRM) meeting in Toronto (30/05-05/06 2015)!